lynnfaraday/aresmush.com/_root/tutorials/config/fs3skills_skills.md

     - name: Gemenese
       desc: Dead language known by academics and religious scholars.

+### language_blurb

+This is the instructional blurb used in the abilities screen and in chargen help.
+It supports markdown text.

 ### Starting Languages

 You can specify the languages that everyone should start the game Fluent at.
 List one language per line, with dashes in front.
 For example: